 Ordinarily automake creates all Makefile.ins mentioned in configure.in.
 This option causes it to only update those Makefile.ins which are out of date with respect to one of their dependents.

 '-o dir'

 '--output-dir=dir'

 Put the generated Makefile.in in the directory dir.
 Ordinarily each Makefile.in is created in the directory of the corresponding Makefile.am.
-This option is deprecated and will be removed in a future release.
+This option is used when making distributions.